majn/telegram-purple/HACKING.md

 Go to the [translation site](https://www.transifex.com/telegram-purple-developers/telegram-purple/content/), and close the current resource for new translations.
 Rename and re-prioritize it appropriately.
 Download the zip-file, extract it, remove the annoying prefix.
-Move all files to `po/`.
+Move all files to `po/`, except `en.po`.

 While waiting for the download link, create the new resource with the new potfile, then re-upload all the old translations there.